agarsev/quevedo/docs/nets.md

 configuration option is `task`, which can take the values `classify` or `detect`.

+!!! note "New in v1.2"
+    A key "extend" has been added that can be used to share network configuration.
+If a network `net_a` has a key `extend = "net_b"`, parameters from `net_b` will be used when no other value has been set in `net_a`.
+This can be useful to share common options when testing different networks, or to set a single source of truth for options that must be common.

 ### Classifier

 Classifier networks can be used with individual graphemes, and therefore use the